What are Player Interviews | Mobile Game Playtesting

 Because player interviews take a more qualitative approach to games user feedback, you may be wondering the best way to utilize this service to your advantage.
 You might even ask, how should I conduct a player interview?
 How do I analyze the results afterward?

-This is especially true considering that many game studios do not have a ton of experience in moderated research–something that can also now change, with the upcoming release of our new Moderated Playtesting feature, now in early access.
+This is especially true considering that many game studios do not have a ton of experience in moderated research–something that can also now change, with the upcoming release of our new Live Playtesting feature, now in early access.

 When it comes to player engagement, preparation is key.
 Before you begin you’ll want to know exactly how to transform your research goals into interview questions, and how to translate those answers into powerful research insights for your colleagues–even the non-technical members of your team.
 That’s why our in-house games user research team is always ready to help you create your interviews and guide the questions you ask–or even conduct the interview for you.
 We’re here to ensure you’re getting the best possible results from your user research analyses moving forward.
 Reach out and let us know how we can help!